facebookexperimental/moq-encoder-player/README.md

 - Adds the audio frame to a queue.
 And it keeps the queue smaller than `encodeQueueSize` (that helps when encoder is overwhelmed)
 - It delivers the encoded chunks to the next stage (muxer)

-Note: `opus.frameDuration` setting helps keeping encoding latency low
+Note: `opus.frameDuration` and `opus.application: 'lowdelay'` setting helps keeping encoding latency low

 ### src/packager/mi_packager.ts